 After listening to kid’s stories about the level of sneakiness they’ll go to keep reading, I proudly tell them, “You’re my people.”
 It’s no joke.
 Readers are exactly the kind of troublemakers who will always be my people.

 Ultimately, reading made me a writer.
-And when I sit down to write, I write with the hope that the fictional children’s story I’m drafting will be so good and so loved that a third grader isn’t going to be able to put it down at the dinner table.
+And when I sit down to write, I write with the hope that the story I’m drafting will be SO GOOD that a third grader isn’t going to be able to put it down at the dinner table.
 I hope that a fourth grader is going to lug my book to their place of worship and get so busted for it.
-And somewhere out there, way past bedtime, I hope that a fifth grader is going to sneak my book under the covers with them and read until they’ve finished the last line.
+And somewhere out there, way past bedtime, I hope that a fifth grader is going to sneak my book under the covers and read until they’ve finished the last line.

 Is it awful that I wish to create book-loving troublemakers?